Great internal communication is key

-Employees are, in many ways, their company’s greatest brand ambassador and mouth-piece.
+Employees are their company’s greatest brand ambassador and mouth-piece.
 An employee is often the first representative of a business.
-Pride in their work and working environment is paramount, without this the brand may not be projected in a positive light.
-Staff’s knowledge is gold dust, they need to know everything possible in order to promote a product, impart information and retain great customer contact and care.
+Pride in their work and working environment is paramount; without this the brand will not be projected in a positive light.
+Staff’s knowledge is gold dust: they promote products, impart information and retain customer contact and care.

-Smaller companies can suffer from over familiarity and a general lack of respect in a day-to-day working environment, often with employees feeling resentment towards their employer.
+Smaller companies can suffer from over familiarity and a general lack of respect.
+Employees can feel resentment towards their employer.
 This then plays out with back-biting, sarcastic comments and an overall ‘us and them’ attitude.

-The English language is easy to misinterpret; we’ve all on occasions received a text message which has been difficult to comprehend — was that person being sarcastic?
+The English language is easy to misinterpret.
+We’ve all on occasions received a text message which has been difficult to comprehend — was that person being sarcastic?
 Were they being funny or just odd?
 Did they miss an essential word?
-And emailing can create the same problems.
+Therefore, emailing creates just the same problems as texting.

 Without a tone of voice, facial expression or body language to help guide your meaning, it can be difficult to read the true significance from a piece of written work.

-Is your email about sharing company information which your employees should know about?
-Is your email purely about touching base and letting people know something useful?
-Or are you informing departments about something positive, for example, IT has not only hit all their targets but have actually managed to smash all known projected targets?
-Or do you have to let your staff know that redundancies will be occurring in the new year?
+Is your email about sharing company information which your employees should know?
+Is your email letting people know something useful?
+Are you informing departments about something positive?
+Or do your have staff need to know redundancies will be occurring?

-Your email may be regarding nothing particularly positive or negative, just letting people know about new software or policy.
-In which case try to remember to make this sound interesting and let them know how this email’s info will help, otherwise they will not bother to read to the end.
-It must remain relevant and explain how this email will help enhance their experience at work.
-Through writing in this manner, your employees are more likely to respond positively to informational emails and appreciate your communication, as you are demonstrating how important you view their working environment.
+Don’t waffle, your staff are busy and you need to engage effectively.
+However, you must not be offensive.
+Your email may just be about letting staff know about new software or policy.
+In which case, make this interesting and let them know how the email’s information will help.
+In the end, It must remain relevant and explain how the email will enhance their experience at work.
+Ultimately, you are demonstrating how important you view their working environment.

-A positive email is a great way to send a happy vibe around the office, however, it can be easily construed that management are only interested in those who are hitting huge targets.
-Others can feel as though they are failing.
-In order to prevent such misinterpretation, always thank all your staff for their continued hard work and loyalty right at the start of your mail.
+A positive email is a great way to send a happy vibe around the office.
+But, it can be easily construed that management are only interested in those who are hitting big targets.
+Resulting in others feeling as though they are failing.
+To prevent such misinterpretation, thank all your staff for their continued hard work and loyalty, from the start of your mail.
 Then move on to share the great news and how this helps the company as a whole.
-End the email with another positive reinforcement and maybe a comedy image to ensure smiles all round.
+Finally, end the email with another positive reinforcement and maybe a comedy image to ensure smiles all round.
 (Make sure this is actually funny and not cringe-worthy.)

 Large corporations tend to have designated brand guidelines to ensure all data, images, type faces etc adhere to their brand image.
 Whilst these may not initially seem important in an internal email, reinforcing brand identity is still essential in reaffirming your staff’s sense of loyalty.
 Always check guidelines as they help show how the company wishes you to communicate and the preferred type of language.

-Smaller companies may not have organised brand guidelines into their marketing strategy, but it really is worth considering.
-If you are working in an establishment without these, you need to think about what type of tone you feel the emails should adopt.
+Smaller companies may not have placed brand guidelines into their marketing strategy, but it is worth considering.
+Examine what type of tone you feel emails should adopt.
 Is your company very formal?
 Is a lighter, more low-key tone applicable?
 What type of fonts look best?

 Sticking to a tone of voice is crucial as it helps embed your organisation’s image and vision in the minds of staff and potential customers.

-I doubt I need to state that swear words and double entendres should be avoided at all cost — unless you’re a pantomime dame.
+Swear words and double entendres should be avoided at all cost — unless you’re a pantomime dame.
 Once you’ve decided upon tone, you then need to consider the type of language required.
-Obviously in some instances uplifting and inspirational words should be used, but if the email is meant to be serious, don’t try to play with it.
-Serious, hard hitting language is perfectly acceptable — for example if you need your staff to be reminded about your drug and alcohol policy you must make sure your language is strong, plain and easy to understand, so there is no room for misinterpretation.
+Obviously, in some instances uplifting and inspirational words should be used, but if the email is meant to be serious, don’t try to play with it.
+Serious, hard hitting language is perfectly acceptable.
+If you need your staff to be reminded about your drug and alcohol policy, make sure your language is strong easy to understand, ensuring there is no room for misinterpretation.

-Whatever the content, try to make sure your language is clear and not full of corporate jargon, you’re not trying to irritate or baffle your staff, you’re attempting to inform them.
+Whatever the content, try to use clear language which is not full of corporate jargon.
+You’re not trying to irritate or baffle your staff, you’re attempting to inform them.

-Remember to add all required information such as calendar dates or meeting points — the more information you include helps avoid future emails.
+Remember to add all information such as calendar dates or meeting points.
+The more information you include helps avoid future emails.

-All of us receive far too many emails on a regular basis, don’t send the email to all your staff if it is irrelevant to certain individuals.
-However, open communication works best in many situations and helps prevent upset between teams as everyone is included.
-Many offices add ‘high priority’ to their email subject line to capture their staff’s attention, however if your email actually isn’t, don’t write this and save it for when you have an email which actually is high priority — you’ll receive a far better response.
+All of us receive far too many emails on a regular basis.
+Don’t send the email to all your staff if it is irrelevant to certain individuals.
+To prevent upset between teams, open communication works best in most situations.
+Many offices add ‘high priority’ to their email subject line to capture their staff’s attention.
+However if yours isn’t high priority, don’t write this.
+Save it for another time — you’ll receive a far better response.

 This is a terrible idea — bullying, passive aggressive tactics will not encourage a workforce.
-Bare in mind, an angered member of staff can take action against you, possibly resulting in an employment tribunal over an email which is deemed inappropriate.
-If you have received an email which has upset or angered you — do not answer it immediately.
-Take your time to really consider what is being said.
-Is it poorly written and open to misinterpretation?
-Or should you take further action?
-Do not write back a hastily written, ill thought out response.
-Emails written in a heightened state will not help you sort the problem.
-Take your time and write back once you’ve cooled down.
+An angered member of staff can take action against you, furthermore possibly resulting in an employment tribunal over an email deemed inappropriate.
+If you’ve received an email which has upset or angered you, do not answer immediately.
+Certainly take your time to consider what is being said.
+Is it poorly written, resulting in misinterpretation?
+Is further action required?
+Do not write back an ill thought-out response.
+Write back once you’ve cooled down.

 Essentially do not write something you would not like to read.
 If you have to inform staff about bad news, do so in a delicate and understanding manner, but do not shy away from being honest and upfront.
-Office gossip can create enormous stress, and if this occurs as a result of poor communication, it will only leave a sour taste in the mouths of your greatest brand assets.
+As a result of poor communication, stress can be created from office gossip, leaving a sour taste in the mouths of your greatest brand assets.